Can cats have honey? The myths, debunked.

 In this guide to cats and honey:

-Is Honey Good or Bad For Cats?
+Is Honey Bad or Good for Cats?

 Some sources recommend using raw manuka honey for cats with allergies, sore throats, and stomach aches.
 Much like we do for ourselves.